piot5/displayflow_cli/README.md

+Star the repo if you like it

-Alternativ Multi Monitor tool Profile Switcher Command line display manager for Windows 10/11, Rust-based Monitor Config Tool
+Alternative Multi Monitor Tool.Profile Switcher Command line display manager for Windows 10/11, Rust-based Monitor Config Tool

 https://github.com/user-attachments/assets/bc2f5d3d-7972-4fee-aa49-798a3a741076